AAulicino/Unity-Coroutines-for-NSubstitute/README.md

 ## Installation

+### OpenUPM
+You can install this package using [OpenUPM](https://openupm.com/packages/com.aaulicino.unity-coroutines-for-nsubstitute).

+### Manual Installation
 Unity does not allow specifying a git URL as a dependency of a custom UPM Package.
-There are plans to port this to OpenUPM, in the meantime a manual installation is required.

-If you don't have NSubstitute already from another source, add this to your **manifest.json**:
+If you don't have NSubstitute already from another source, add the following to your **manifest.json**:

 ```json
 "com.aaulicino.nsubstitute": "https://github.com/AAulicino/Unity3D-NSubstitute.git"
 ```

-To install this package, place this in your **manifest.json**:
+After ensuring you have NSubstitue installed, then place this in your **manifest.json**:

 ```json
 "com.aaulicino.unity-coroutines-for-nsubstitute": "https://github.com/AAulicino/Unity-Coroutines-for-NSubstitute.git"